william6542/william6542.github.io/Books.markdown

 -Blaming China: It Might Feel Good but it Won't Fix America's Economy.
 Benjamin Shobert.
 (2018).
 Finished 2022-08-06.

 -The Masks of War: American Military Styles in Strategy and Analysis.
-Carl H. uilder.
+Carl H. Builder.
 (1989).
 Finished 2022-08-08.

 #### The Great Hiking And Backpacking Of Mid-Late Summer 2022.
 -Roger Sherman and the Creation of the American Republic.
 Mark David Hall.
 (2013).
 Finished 2022-08-14.